ecemecemk/HoliLoc/README.md

 holistically has increased in light of the development of artificial intelligence-based approaches and growing data diversity opportunities.
-It is only recently that the method of predicting subcellular localization by combining various forms of data from genome and proteome centered studies has started to draw interest.
+It is only recently that the method of predicting subcellular localization by combining various forms of data from genome and proteome centered studies has started to draw interest. amino acid sequence, and interactome/ protein protein interaction (PPI) data are utilized together for human proteins and deep learning models are constructed by taking account the simplicity to mainly observe the data diversity impact.
+Hence, 3 different data types are obtained from the public biological data sources and organized according to the scope in which all proteins belong to human and containing only one member of the UniRef50 cluster to standardize and prevent redundancy.
+HoliLoc allows us to use different data together for protein subcellular localization for 22 different locations in multi-class and multi-label manner.

 <img width="944" alt="HoliLoc_Schema" src="https://github.com/ecemecemk/HoliLoc/assets/47942665/cb45cebb-acb6-433f-83fd-9a86c67627be">